brdsng/brdsng.github.io/setup.md

 Set a link which users will be directed to appeal if they receive a permanent ban.
 If you're a server with your own dedicated appeal form, this option is up your alley.

-## Step 3: Learn how to punish
+## Step 4: Learn how to punish

-> **IMPORTANT:** Birdsong uses a default key to associate points with punishments; you can read about it [here](/pkey).
-In the future, the bot will support custom punishment values per guild.
+> **IMPORTANT: Birdsong uses a default key to associate points with punishments; you can read about it [here](/pkey).
+In the future, the bot will support custom punishment values per guild.**

 Birdsong was created as an infraction point system to punish users.
 The syntax for giving infraction points is: